zopefoundation/zope.viewlet/src/zope/viewlet/README.rst

 There is also a :obj:`javascript viewlet base class
-<.JavaScriptBundleViewlet>` which knows how to render more then one
+<.JavaScriptBundleViewlet>` which knows how to render more than one
 javascript resource file:

   >>> class JSSecondResource(object):